mdunbavan/Base-Theme/README.markdown

 1. Create a set of standard theme options for cross project consistencies such as Google Analytics, Twitter, etc.

 Any ideas?
 Tell me!

+## License

+This free software is copyleft licensed under the same terms as WordPress, or, at your option, under version 2 of the [GPL license](http://wordpress.org/about/gpl/).